MicrosoftDocs/Viva/Viva/topics/add-topics-app.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to Add the Viva Topics app in the Teams Admin Center.
+description: Learn how to Add the Topics app in the Teams Admin Center.
 ---

 # Add the Topics app in the Teams Admin Center